Fu-style baguazhang: History

-Learning Progression

-When Fu and the other four invited martial artists arrived in Guangdong, Ta Kung Pao newspaper published an extensive article about the background of Fu and proclaimed that he was at that time the "true inheritor" of the Baguazhang tradition as handed down by Dong Haiquan and Cheng Tinghua.
-Fu understood the massive gap between tai chi and Baguazhang; thus, he created an elegant solution for that gap.
-Fu created a martial arts form he called, "liangyiquan," or Harmonized Opposites Boxing.
-This form would be a vital key to the Fu Style system of learning Baguazhang, as it is a precursory set of movements and skills required to move from tai chi to Baguazhang.

-In other words, if one wishes to learn Fu-style Baguazhang, he or she must learn Fu-style tai chi very well; then learn Fu-style Liangyiquan very well in order to advance to the highest levels where he or she can learn Fu-style Baguazhang.
-Some will refute this hierarchy of learning, however, this is the true system of learning Fu-style Wudangquan (which is the globally encompassing name for the Fu-style system of tai chi, liangyiquan, baguazhang, xingyiquan, bajiquan, weapons, applications, and total mastery of qi, health and wellness).

-Fu-style is characterized by a large number of spinning movements and point strikes.
-This fighting style can also be used to damage internal organs with precise striking methods.

 Fu-style today

 The Fu-style Wudangquan was carried on by his son Fu Wing Fay, who also created forms for sixiang, advanced tai chi and more.
 Among others, Fu taught Bow-sim Mark.
 The lineage is now held by his own son Victor Fu Sheng Long in Vancouver, Canada.
 Victor Fu has somewhat truncated the style because he feels there is not enough time to learn the entirety of the Fu-style system, and it is more important to develop health and wellness, rather than "hands that can chop a table in two."
 However, with the incorporated conditioning exercises, 2-person routines and the practice of the Baguazhang form, the martial aspects remain intact.
 Another branch of the style was established by Fu Zhensong's student Lin Chao Zhen, who likewise modified the teaching methodology.

-Fu Zhensong's internal student To Yu as well taught Fu-style Wudangquan in Hong Kong, and now has many disciples in western countries.